 Stop the spread.

-Take every day preventative actions to help stop the spread of flu viruses!
-Avoid close contact with sick people, avoid touching your eyes, nose, and mouth, cover your coughs and sneezes, wash your hands often using soap and water.
+Take everyday preventive actions to help stop the spread of flu viruses!
+Avoid close contact with sick people; avoid touching your eyes, nose, and mouth; cover your coughs and sneezes; and wash your hands often using soap and water.

 Ask your doctor about flu antivirals.